International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 ##### Response

-If the CN's state is successfully transitioned, the [Provider](../model/terminology.md#provider) must return HTTP code 200 (OK).
-The response body is not specified and clients are not required to process it.
+If the CN's state is successfully transitioned, the [Provider](../model/terminology.md#provider) must return HTTP code  204 (No Content).

 ## 3 Consumer Callback Path Bindings